slimbootloader/documentation/source/developer-guides/ias.rst

 .. note:: |SPN| debug build is able to boot standard Linux kernel without packing in IAS image format.
 See :ref:`release-build` for more details.

-.. note:: IAS image can be placed into raw partition.
-This may help boot performance.